 Step 6: Pick a Theme for Your Ecommerce Website

-Pick a theme that aligns with your vision for the ecommerce site.
-It will act as a foundation for your website design and functionality.
+Pick a theme that aligns with your vision for your ecommerce website.
+It will act as the foundation for your website’s design and functionality.

 When picking a theme, you should consider the following parameters: